Dairy cow numbers continue to surge - up 5 per cent in the past year to 6.5 million - while sheep appear to have stabilised at about 31 million.

 In 2007, there were nine sheep for every New Zealander, but in 2012 this has dropped to seven.

-Strong international demand for dairy products has propelled the cow increase, according to Statistics NZ agriculture manager Hamish Hill.
+Strong international demand for dairy products has fuelled the cow increase, according to Statistics NZ agriculture manager Hamish Hill.

-"Their extra production equates to about 370 2-litre bottles of milk a year for everyone in the country," he said.
+He said the extra production from the cows equated to about 370 2-litre bottles of milk a year for everyone in the country.

 The milksolids price increased from $4.05 a kilogram in January 2007 to a record high of $7.95 in April 2011.
 Since then, the milksolid price had dropped, although it is still relatively high at $6.